mxrkiz/mxrkiz/ReadMe.md

 # About Me:
 Electrical engineering student.
-Currently learning about bots and web-pages.
+Currently into bots, automation, and small QoL tools.

 ## Socials: